-ZAP Biotin-Z Internalization Kit
+ZAP Antibody Internalization Kit

-Screening large numbers of molecules can be prohibitively expensive in both cost and time.
-The ability to perform a diagnostic screen that is amenable to high-throughput methods, prior to direct conjugation of those molecules, is a great cost-benefit in the development of an effective targeted conjugate.
+Screening large numbers of antibodies can be prohibitively expensive in both cost and time.
+The ability to perform a diagnostic screen that is amenable to high-throughput methods, prior to direct conjugation of those antibodies, is a great cost-benefit in the development of an effective targeted conjugate.
 Targeted conjugates are widely used to escort payloads to specific cell populations in vitro and in vivo for both basic research and pharmaceutical development.
 The development of an effective and specific targeted conjugate is a long and costly process.
 A molecule that targets the marker of choice (a Targeting Agent) must be identified, produced, and specificity must be characterized.
 Desirable traits of a Targeting Agent include high specificity and rapid internalization.
 The Targeting Agent can be an antibody, peptide, protein, or any other molecule that recognizes a cell-surface marker.
+Antibodies often make the best targeting agent, and the choice of the correct antibody is crucial to the specificity and performance of payload delivery.